IceWildcat/AliasWrapper/README.md

 ## IMPORTANT NOTES
 * Implementation is done using...
 Bad practices.
 This is not a replacement for your shell (yet).
 Please use with caution.
 * DO NOT BLAME ME IF YOU USE THIS IN A CHAIN OR SOMETHING IMPORTANT AND IT BREAKS THINGS.
-* You can use shell commands and execute things by putting `!` before anything.
-THIS WRAPPER DOES NOT CHECK YOUR PATH YET.
+* You can use shell commands and execute things by putting `!` before anything. ~~THIS WRAPPER DOES NOT CHECK YOUR PATH YET.~~ It does now, but this functionality is still implemented.

 ## Things to do